dtr-org/unit-e/depends/description.md

-This is a system of building and caching dependencies necessary for building UnitE.
+This is a system of building and caching dependencies necessary for building unit-e.
+There are several features that make it different from most similar
-There are several features that make it different from most similar systems:
+systems:

 ### It is designed to be builder and host agnostic